box/samples/box-node-webhook-to-lambda-sample/README.md

 1. Log into the [AWS Management Console](https://aws.amazon.com/console) and go to the Lambda Management Console
 2. Press "Create a Lambda function"
     * Search for "box" and choose the "box-node-webhook-to-lambda-sample" blueprint
-3. Configure a trigger for the Lambda function by clicking in the gray outlined area
+3. Configure the API Gateway trigger for the Lambda function
-    * Choose API Gateway
     * Leave the API name and Deployment stage with default values
     * Choose "Open" for Security.
 This enables the Box webhook to call the API externally
     * Press Next